propelorm/Propel/cookbook/symfony1/init-a-Symfony-project-with-Propel-git-way.markdown

 {% endhighlight %}

+>**Warning**<br/>If you PHP version is under 5.3.5 you won't be allowed to set the `encoding` parameter due to a security issue in PHP.

-you're now ready for writing a `schema.xml` and building your project
+You're now ready for writing a `schema.xml` and building your project.